 What Does the Right Ventricle Do?

-Upon receiving blood from the right atrium, the right ventricle contracts and pushes blood through the pulmonary artery to the lungs.
+Upon receiving blood from the right atrium, the right ventricle pushes blood through the pulmonary artery to the lungs.
 Here, the blood receives oxygen and loses carbon dioxide.

 What Does the Left Atrium Do?